rdmolony/rdmolony.github.io/README.md

     `TailwindCSS` is being used in an atypical manner here.
 Typically, one would use it alongside a frontend framework to let one specify style in components directly in component `class` attributes, and the file watcher then propagates these attributes from `JS/JSX/TS/TSX` files (etc) to a `CSS` file.

     I'm using it here as one would normally use plain old `CSS`, by overriding top-level classes in a `CSS` file, since I find it to be a bit more concise as a language.

-[STORYBOOKJS]:

-    `StorybookJS` is a `Javascript` framework which enables [Component Driven Development](https://www.componentdriven.org/).
-I use it here to experiment with styling individual `HTML` elements (like buttons), and composing them into components.
-I also use it for catching UI regressions.